An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

-which follows the similar arguments as the proof of \eqref{prop33_eq2}. \end{proof} The analysis of total information (rate) as a filtering trade-off metric in \hyperref[thm42]{Theorem~4.2} and \hyperref[prop43]{Proposition~4.3} is symmetric and can be seen as the filtering counterpart to the control trade-off analysis in \hyperref[thm32]{Theorem~3.2} and \hyperref[prop33]{Proposition~3.3}.
+which follows from the same arguments in proving \eqref{prop33_eq2}. \end{proof} The discussion of total information (rate) serving as a filtering trade-off metric in \hyperref[thm42]{Theorem 4.2} and \hyperref[prop43]{Proposition 4.3} is symmetric and can be implied as the filtering and non-feedback counterpart of the control trade-off interpretations following \hyperref[thm32]{Theorem 3.2} and \hyperref[prop33]{Proposition 3.3}.

-By incorporating the bounds and constraints in \hyperref[thm42]{Theorem~4.2} and \hyperref[prop43]{Proposition~4.3} together, a comprehensive description of the total information rate as a filtering limit metric can be obtained.
-Before showing this result, we define the filtering capacity $\mathcal{C}_f := \sup_{(W, X_0)} \bar{I}(Y; W, X_0)$ as the supremum of total information rate over all admissible set of $(W, X_0)$ in the measurement channel \eqref{measure_channel}.
-When the power of noise-free output is limited by $\mathbb{E}[Z_i^\top Z^{}_i] \leq \rho_i$, $\forall i$, the channel capacity $\mathcal{C}:= \sup_{\mathbb{E}s[Z_i^\top Z_i] \leq \rho_i} \bar{I}(Y; Z)$ is defined as the supremum of input-output mutual information rate.
-The following theorem then provides a full description on the total information rate $\bar{I}(Y; W, X_0)$ of general nonlinear filtering systems. \begin{theorem} For the discrete-time filtering systems subject to \eqref{Filter_Plant}, \eqref{measure_channel} and \hyperref[fig3]{Fig.~3}, the total information rate $\bar{I}(Y; W, X_0)$ is bounded between
+By incorporating the bounds and constraints in \hyperref[thm42]{Theorem 4.2} and \hyperref[prop43]{Proposition 4.3} together, a comprehensive description of the total information rate $\bar{I}(Y; W, X_0)$ as a filtering limit metric can be obtained.
+Before showing this result, we define the ``filtering capacity" $\mathcal{C}_f := \sup_{(W, X_0, Z)} \bar{I}(Y; W, X_0)$ as the supremum of total information rate over all admissible pairs of the ``message" $(W, X_0)$ and the noise-free output $Z$.
+When the power of noise-free output is limited by $\mathbb{E}[Z_i^\top Z^{}_i] \leq \rho_i$, $\forall i$, the channel capacity $\mathcal{C}:= \sup_{\mathbb{E}[Z_i^\top Z_i] \leq \rho_i} \bar{I}(Y; Z)$ is defined as the supremum of the input-output mutual information rate.
+The following theorem then gives a full description on the total information rate $\bar{I}(Y; W, X_0)$ in the general filtering systems. \begin{theorem} For the discrete-time filtering systems subject to \eqref{Filter_Plant}, \eqref{measure_channel} and \hyperref[fig3]{Fig.~3}, the total information rate $\bar{I}(Y; W, X_0)$ in \eqref{measure_channel} is bounded between